riatelab/distanamo/README.md

 ## Installation

-You can install the development version of `gepafer` from GitHub with:
+You can install the development version of `distanamo` from GitHub with:

 ```R
 # install.packages("remotes")